teke85/Blog-app-v-2/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give it a star!
+If you like this project please give it a star!!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>